-Pupils with special educational needs but without statements are treated as fairly as all other applicants for admission.
+Pupils with special educational needs but without EHCPs are treated as fairly as all other applicants for admission.

-‘Admission authorities must consider applications from parents of children with special educational needs but with no statements on the basis of the academy’s published criteria’ (SEN Code of Practice).
+‘Admission authorities must consider applications from parents of children with special educational needs but with no EHCPs on the basis of the academies published criteria’ (SEN Code of Practice).

-Prior to admission parents of SEN children are given time to share information and concerns regarding the transition with the SENCO.
+Prior to admission parents of SEN children are given time to share information and concerns regarding the transition with the DSENCo.